Antoinette Dakin Leach: Death and legacy

 Antoinette Dakin Leach died at her daughter's home at Oxford, New York, on June 11, 1922, at the age of sixty-three, two years after Indiana women won the right to vote.
-Leach's remains are interred at Center Ridge Cemetery in Sullivan, Indiana.

 Leach's longtime commitment to the battle for equality, which continued for more than seven decades, her active involvement with the women's suffrage movement, and several leadership roles in local and state politics culminated in successful efforts to attain enfranchisement for women only a few years prior to her death.

 Most significant is Leach's appeal to the Indiana Supreme Court in 1893.
 The landmark case broke the gender barrier for admission to the bar in Indiana, securing the women's right to practice law in the state.
 She is also credited with introducing new technology such as the use of stenography and typewritten documents into the practice of law.
 Her petition to the Indiana Supreme Court is believed to be one of the first typewritten document submitted to that court.